 /tmp is writable on AWS Lambda), and even DB connection still available.

-Typically, any piece of code outside the handler remains initialized.
+Typically, any piece of code remains initialized.

 Typically, edge environments also have a different runtime than a traditional or serverless environment, leading to common APIs being unavailable.